 Indeed, quality matters over quantity; but when we talk about product titles, quantity has an equal weightage.

-Though Google only shows a range of 30-70 characters at first glance to the users depending on their screen size.
-Yet, it is vital for the merchants to use all the 150 characters to make the title descriptive and specific so that it appears for more and more related search queries.
+However, Google only shows a range of 30-70 characters at first glance to the users depending on their screen size.
+Yet, it is vital for the merchants to use all 150 characters to make the title descriptive and specific so that it appears for more and more related search queries.

 Note: If your title does not fit within the maximum character limit, Google will truncate it to fit.